ben-aaron188/ltta_workshop/README.md

 Dataset provided uniquely for this session:

 -	Transcripts of all vlogs uploaded to YouTube by specific YouTubers.
- -Columns: vlogger ID, vlog transcript, vlog view count, vlog posting date.
+ - Columns: vlogger ID, vlog transcript, vlog view count, upvotes, downvotes, vlog posting date.
- -Each row represents one vlog.
+ - Each row represents one vlog.
- -Features (extracted before due to time constraints for large datasets): part-of-speech tags, named entities, psycholinguistic variables (e.g., from the LIWC), valence-shifter sensitive sentiment
+ - Features (extracted before due to time constraints): part-of-speech tags, psycholinguistic variables (e.g., from the LIWC), ngrams, sentiment shapes

-Research question: How does the language of YouTube's vloggers evolve?
+In line with this year's EuroCSS theme "Bias and discrimination", we have created a dataset of transcripts of 'left-wing' and 'right-wing' news channels.
+The dataset is introduced in the morning session of the workshop.

-Possible sub-questions:
+Possible research questions:

--	Do YouTubers adapt their language style to the view count?
- -Is there a common trajectory of successful vloggers?
+ - Is there a common sentiment trajectory of channels on the left and right?
+ - Are some trajectories more 'successful' (e.g. view count, upvotes, downvotes) than others?
- -Does the linguistic trajectory evolution differ between gender/regions/target audience?
+ - Does the linguistic trajectory evolution differ between the two political spectra?

 Format:

--	All workshop participants are provided with the dataset (GitHub repo and readme) -All participants have access to a shared Google Document for the paper -Participants and organizers brainstorm possible approaches -Work on the paper (e.g., distributed into introduction, dataset description, method, results, discussion) -All participants are co-authors of the paper (to be determined at random) with a detailed appendix on author contributions.
+-	All workshop participants are provided with the dataset (GitHub repo and readme)
+ - All participants have access to a shared Google Document for the paper
+ - Participants and organizers brainstorm possible approaches
+ - Work on the paper (e.g., distributed into introduction, dataset description, method, results, discussion)
+ - All participants are co-authors of the paper (to be determined at random) with a detailed appendix on author contributions.
- -The workshop ends with a (nearly) ready draft of the paper which is posted on arXiv in its final form and jointly submitted to the _Journal of Computational Social Science_.
+ - The workshop ends with a (nearly) ready draft of the paper which is posted on arXiv in its final form and jointly submitted to the _Journal of Computational Social Science_.

 ### Prerequisites